PondSnowball/sambarjson/README.md

 ## Markers

 - `__RAWSTRINGSTART__` ... `__RAWSTRINGFINSIH__`
   Text with no escaping needed.
+Note that these the ignore the newlines in their own line but respect newlines in between.

 - `__CLASSICJSONSTART__` ... `__CLASSICJSONFINISH__`
   Text that still uses normal JSON escapes.